Helpful

 - 04

-We endeavour to run to schedule during rehearsals, however, thank you in advance for your patience if we are running behind.
+As always, we endeavour to run to schedule, however, thank you in advance for your patience if we are running behind.

 - 05

 Technical rehearsals are held for students to get used to being on stage interacting with the technical aspects of production; music, props and lighting.
-Our backstage and tech crews will also be finalising prop transitions and lighting plots and projections.
+Our backstage and tech crews will also be finalising prop transitions, lighting plots and projections.
 Dancers may wear regular class attire.

 Dress rehearsals run the same as a normal show.
 Dancers are in full costume, hair and makeup.
 Props and full lighting are also used.